Create Registry Keys Using Intune Win32 App

 Conclusion

-In this blog post, we learned how to create registry keys using the Intune Win32 App method.
+In this blog post, we learnt how to create registry keys and values using the Intune Win32 App method.
 We deployed a registry key under the HKLM (HKEY_LOCAL_MACHINE) registry node.
 You can also use the Win32 App method to deploy registry keys under the HKCU (HKEY_CURRENT_USER) registry node.

 Leave a Comment